nightscout/trio-docs/docs/configuration/settings/features/remote-control.md

 If you are new to this topic, please refer to [LoopDocs: Remote Configuration](https://loopkit.github.io/loopdocs/nightscout/remote-config/) for more details

-* The same set of Nightscout config vars are used by Trio and Loop
+* The same set of Nightscout config vars is used by Trio and Loop
     * Ignore references to LoopCaregiver in the LoopDocs link, you will use *LoopFollow* or the Nightscout `Careportal`
 * The Apple Push Notification (APNS) config vars must be configured for the *Apple* developer ID (`LOOP_DEVELOPER_TEAM_ID` in the table below) of the person who builds the Trio app
 * The first two values in this table are the same ones added to the *LoopFollow* app when configuring the [LoopFollow App: Remote Settings](#loopfollow app-remote-settings)